Academies/sca/day1/pset/fizzbuzz/index.md

 FizzBuzz is a classic tech interview question.
-Your objective is to print out all the numbers from 1 to 100, but for numbers that are divisible by 3 you should print `"Fizz"` instead, and for numbers that are divisible by 5 you should print `"Buzz"` intead.
+Your objective is to print out all the numbers from 1 to 100, but for numbers that are divisible by 3 you should print `"Fizz"` instead, and for numbers that are divisible by 5 you should print `"Buzz"` instead.
 For any number divisible by both 3 and 5 you should print `"FizzBuzz"`.

 Here's what the first 10 lines of output should look like.